 » About Workspaces

 Workspaces are how TFE organizes infrastructure.
-(If you've used previous versions of TFE, workspaces used to be called environments.)
+If you've used the legacy version of TFE, workspaces used to be called environments.

 A workspace consists of:

 - A collection of Terraform configurations (retrieved from a VCS repo).

 - Values for any variables those configurations require.

 - Persistent stored state for the resources it manages.

 A well-designed Terraform workflow uses multiple configurations, so you can manage each logical grouping of infrastructure with its own code.
 Additionally, it's common to use the same configuration multiple times (with different values for variables) to manage different environments.

 Note: Only members of the "owners" team can create new workspaces.

 First, make sure you're viewing the workspace list.
 If you're still on the VCS settings (or any other page), click the "Workspaces" button in the top navigation bar.

 The workspace list shows all of the workspaces you have access to; if you haven't created any, it's empty.